omeka/omeka-s-enduser/docs/sites/site_settings.md

 ## Settings

-The Settings page is divided into multiple sections; more sections may be added by modules, such as [Collecting](../modules/collecting.md), [Mapping](../modules/mapping.md), and [Sharing](../modules/sharing.md).
+The Settings page consists of multiple sections.
+Certain modules may add more sections, such as [Collecting](../modules/collecting.md), [Mapping](../modules/mapping.md), and [Sharing](../modules/sharing.md).

-To implement any changes you make, click "Save" at the top right of the browser window when you are done.
+To implement any changes you make, click "Save" at the top right of the browser window when you finish.
 To leave without saving changes, click "Cancel".

 ### General settings

 ![General site settings, with the default options when making a new site.](../sites/sitesfiles/sites_settingsgen.png)

 **Auto-assign new items**: a checkbox which sets whether new items are automatically added to this site.
-If checked, every new item will be added to the site, regardless of the item's owner.
+If checked, every new item will be added to the site.
+This is regardless of the item's owner.
 Note that item owners may unassign their items from the site at any time, in the item's edit pages.

-**Attachment link type**: sets the target of links from attachments you add to [site page blocks](../sites/site_pages.md#page-blocks) (for example, in the [media embed block](../sites/site_pages.md#media-embed)).
+**Attachment link type**: sets the target of links from attachments you add to [site page blocks](../sites/site_pages.md#page-blocks).
+For example, in the [media embed block](../sites/site_pages.md#media-embed).
 It offers a dropdown with the following options:

 - Item page: clicking on the attachment takes users to the item page associated with the attached media.
 - Media page: clicking on the attachment takes users to the media page.
 - Direct link to file: clicking on the attachment takes user to the file alone.

-**Show page pagination**: when checked, "Previous" and "Next" links will display at the bottom of every page in the site, proceeding through your navigation.
+**Show page pagination**: when checked, "Previous" and "Next" links will display at the bottom of every page in the site.
+This proceeds through your navigation.
 If unchecked, these links will not display.

-**Show user bar on public views**: sets whether there is a bar across the top of public site pages which allow users to access the admin side of the site.
+**Show user bar on public views**: sets whether there is a bar across the top of public site pages allowing users to access the admin side of the site.

 When users are logged in, the user bar has the following options: